Web Analytics Made Easy - Statcounter

 Important

-Replace $HOME with the path to your user folder.
+Replace $HOME with the actual path to your user directory.

 LC_ALL=en_US.UTF-8